 If you are homeowner, you can refinance your mortgage and use the extra cash to pay off your other loans.
 Mortgage rates are very low, which makes this idea even more attractive.
 Also, you may find mortgage rates to be lower.

 You may be able to get a loan from a loved one if you can’t get one from elsewhere.
 Be sure you’re able to tell them when you’re able to pay things back and keep your promise.
 Borrowing money from a friend or relative could damage the relationship you have with them.

-See if the counselors at your debt consolidation agency are certified or not.
-Check the agency out through the NFCC.
+When you’re dealing with a debt consolidation agency, you’ll want to ask if the counselors are certified.
+Check the NFCC for a listing of licensed credit counseling companies.
 Doing so will give you confidence in your decision and choice of company.

 You cannot use debt consolidation as a quick fix for money issues.
 If you don’t alter your spending habits, debt will always be a problem.
 After arranging for debt consolidation, take a hard look at your spending habits and make the necessary changes.

 Consider getting a loan from a friend or family member to help you get out of debt.
 Before you do so, however, carefully consider the impact that such a loan could have on your friendship, particularly if you run into trouble paying it back.
 This should be considered as a last resort, so take this route only if you fully intend to repay the debts.

 Rather than a consolidation loan, try paying credit card balances with the “snowball” approach.
 Whichever card has the highest rate of interest, pay it down as quick as you can.
 Use the money saved that isn’t going to this high interest rate card any more and pay down your next card.
 This option is probably one of the best ones.

 If you’re trying to find a place that gives you the option to consolidate your debts, be sure you’re able to spend the time needed to do some research.
 Use consumer watchdog groups and the BBB to make sure you are not entrusting your finances to a disreputable company with a negative history.